-Soileos is a soil-applied, smart crop nutrition delivery system.
-It enhances yields, crop resilience, and soil health with on-time nutrient delivery and sustained bioavailability, allowing the crop to maximize it's genetic potential.
-Lucent Bio's patented technology upcycles cellulose derived from crop processing residues such as lentil, pea, or rice husks into a sustainable delivery agent for nutrients.
-Soileos is a dry granular product of a similar size and weight to conventional dry granular products.
+Soileos is a soil-applied fertilizer that boosts yield, strengthens crop resilience, and supports soil health by delivering nutrients when plants need them most.
+Soileos is made using a patented process that upcycles cellulose derived from crop processing residues such as lentil, pea, or oat hulls into a sustainable delivery agent for nutrients.
 Unlike conventional products, Soileos' organic substrate means soil organic carbon levels are enhanced through its use.
 The net result is higher crop yields, improved nutrient density, and healthier soils with higher carbon.

-This whitepaper contains the results of research on Soileos by Agriculture and Agri-Food Canada to declare the mode of action and the interaction with the soil microbiome with a focus on microbial activity.
+This whitepaper contains the results of research on Soileos by Agriculture and Agri-Food Canada to illustrate the mode of action and the interaction with the soil microbiome with a focus on microbial activity.

-It was found that Soileos triggers an increase in microbial biomass due to the biologically available source of carbon-cellulose-a core component of Soileos.
+Soileos triggers an increase in microbial biomass due to the biologically available source of carbon-cellulose-a core component of Soileos.
 Nutrients are delivered from Soileos to the crop using the symbiotic relationships between soil microbes and plants.
 The microbial community consumes the bioavailable carbon and begins to cycle, releasing the micronutrients back into the ecosystem in a bioavailable form ready for crop uptake.
-Research has also demonstrated that soil treated with Soileos results in minimal leaching, even at high application, proving that Soileos is environmentally safe.
+Research has also demonstrated that the use of Soileos results in minimal leaching, even at high application, proving that Soileos is environmentally safe.